Posted by Greg Carter

 Long before he scored all these goals, he set his own goals.
 And after 600, he’s still committed.

 So what are your goals for the summer?
-We invite you to set your goals and train with us to help achieve them at one of our 2018 summer hockey camps in ten states this summer.
-Thanks for reading!
+We invite you to set your goals and train with us to help achieve them at one of our 2019 summer hockey camps.
+This summer we are celebrating our 25th year of hockey camps and it’s going to be a very rewarding experience!